Part-Time MBA Admissions - Frequently Asked Questions

 Please contact the program office if you wish to be reconsidered for a subsequent term.
 You will update any necessary information in your application for that term and we will match your previously submitted test scores and transcripts to that application.
 New test scores or transcripts will need to be sent to us separately.
 Submitted application materials will be kept on file in our program office for no more than two years.

-Graduation credit requirements range between 48 and 57 credits depending on course waivers.
+All students must complete a 52 credits to receive their MBA.
 Most students start by taking two classes, then adjust their course loads accordingly in future semesters.
 To stay active in the program, students must complete at least two credits per calendar year.

 Four-credit classes meet for the full semester (14 weeks), 3-credit classes meet for 11 weeks, and 2-credit classes meet for a half semester (7 weeks) during either the A term (first half) or B term (second half).
 We also offer on-line and condensed courses for added flexibility.